• Skip to main content

 How long does a designation last?

-5 calendar years.
-At the end of that period, a re-designation inspection will be required to maintain the home or business’s current designation level.
-If there have been no substantial changes to the structure and the roof covering is within its life expectancy, the designation will be re-issued for another 5-year period.
+Initial FORTIFIED designation certificates expire five years from the date they were issued.
+At the end of that period, a redesignation inspection is required to maintain the home or business’s current designation level.
+If there have been no substantial changes to the structure and the roof covering is within its life expectancy, the designation will be renewed.

 How do I know if my designation has expired?

 The expiration date can be found in the bottom right-hand corner of the designation certificate.
 If you can’t find your certificate, IBHS can provide you with a duplicate.
-Simply email a request to redesignation@ibhs.org (be sure to include both your name and the property address).
+Simply complete this form.

 Why are re-designations required?